 If you’re planning a weekend break that ‘has it all’ then I can’t recommend a trip to Chester and North Wales enough.

 Spend your first day exploring the Roman city of Chester with its cobbled streets, Tudor-style buildings and pretty views.
 Then spend your second day exploring Snowdonia National Park, home to the highest mountain in Wales with stunning scenery and quaint Welsh villages.
+There are so many things to do in North Wales but it’s best to stick to Snowdonia if you only have a day.

 For me, a perfect weekend away has this combination of cities and countryside.
 You can spend one-day shopping and sipping cocktails in stylish bars and the next day hiking mountains.
 Seriously, what more could you want?